 Urgent Care Lab Services Q&A

 Lab testing is a service needed for patients for routine testing to look for changes in their health and tests help doctors diagnose medical treatments, and monitor diseases.
 Priority Urgent Care offers lab testing.
 Contact us today or book an appointment online.
-We have two convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!

 What is lab testing?